Vg34100/Minecraft-StructureVoidable/README.md

 please feel free to open an issue or submit a pull request in the mod's GitHub repository.

 *I'm not sure if it 100% works client-side only so don't quote me, it still worked when I joined a server that didn't have it.
+It seems like if the server has it, you have to have it too.